CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 #### Backup Metrics

 Backup monitoring only covers pgBackRest at this time.
-These metrics are found in the `queries_backrest.yml` file.
-These metrics only need to be collected once per database instance so should be collected by the global postgres_exporter.
+These metrics only need to be collected once per PostgreSQL instance so should be collected by the global exporter connection.

  * *ccp_backrest_last_full_backup_time_since_completion_seconds* - Time since completion of last pgBackRest FULL backup